How to Not Suck at Online Dating

 The easiest way to accomplish that?
 Humor.
 If you can make a girl smile or laugh when she reads your message, your chances skyrocket.
 Laughter is the quickest way to get someone to drop their defenses.

+The trick is to focus on making yourself laugh!
+Because if you’re genuinely having fun with the process, she’ll pick up on that and have fun, too.
 When crafting a message, my thought process becomes “Would this make me laugh?
 Is there a joke?
-Is it lighthearted, silly, or playfully challenging ?”
+Is it lighthearted, silly, or playfully challenging?”
 If the answer to any of these is a yes, I know I’m on the right track.

 - Tailor them to each profile.
 Generic messages have the lowest response rate.
 You need to reference something specific about the girl you’re talking to.

 My method is to quickly scan a profile, find one or two points that genuinely interest me or make me laugh, and write my humorous message off those.